oras-project/oras-www/docs/blog/gatekeeper-policies-as-oci-image.md

 [ORAS](https://oras.land/) is an important tool out there for working with OCI artifacts and OCI registries.
 In 2022, the ORAS project got a [growing trend in both user adoption and contributions](https://oras.land/blog/oras-looking-back-at-2022-and-forward-to-2023/).
 I thought I will share via this blog, one of my own use cases with ORAS as an end-to-end scenario with OPA Gatekeeper policies, from bundling to deploying them.

 Policies are key to meet governance requirements as well as improve the security of Kubernetes workloads and clusters.
-Policy engines like [OPA Gatekeeper](https://open-policy-agent.github.io/gatekeeper/website/docs/), [Kyverno](https://kyverno.io/) or even the new Kubernetes's [Validating Admission Policies] feature(https://kubernetes.io/blog/2022/12/20/validating-admission-policies-alpha/) help write and enforce such policies.
+Policy engines like [OPA Gatekeeper](https://open-policy-agent.github.io/gatekeeper/website/docs/), [Kyverno](https://kyverno.io/) or even the new Kubernetes's [Validating Admission Policies](https://kubernetes.io/blog/2022/12/20/validating-admission-policies-alpha/) feature help write and enforce such policies.
 Once the policies are written, how to easily and securely share them with different projects and teams?
 How to deploy them across the fleet of clusters?
 How to evaluate them as early as possible in CI/CD pipelines?

 In this blog we will demonstrate how to bundle and share Gatekeeper policies as an OCI image thanks to the [ORAS](https://oras.land/cli/) CLI, how to evaluate any Kubernetes manifests against this OCI image with [`gator`](https://open-policy-agent.github.io/gatekeeper/website/docs/gator/) CLI and finally how to deploy this OCI image in Kubernetes clusters, in a GitOps way.

 ![Flow between ORAS, OCI registry, Gatekeeper and Config Sync](gatekeeper-policies-as-oci-image/overview-flow.png)

-Google Kubernetes Engine (GKE) is used to illustrate this blog, but everything is working with any other Kubernetes distributions.
-As for the OCI registry, Google Artifact Registry is used, but you can take [any registries supporting OCI artifacts](https://oras.land/implementors/#registries-supporting-oci-artifacts).
-For the GitOps tool, we are using the OSS project: Config Sync, you can also use it as part of the Anthos Config Management service or even use other GitOps tools supporting OCI images like [FluxCD](https://fluxcd.io/flux/cheatsheets/oci-artifacts/).
+_Google Artifact Registry is used to illustrate this blog as the OCI registry, but you can take [any registries supporting OCI artifacts](https://oras.land/implementors/#registries-supporting-oci-artifacts).
+For the GitOps tool, we are using the OSS project: [Config Sync](https://github.com/GoogleContainerTools/kpt-config-sync), you can also use it as part of the Anthos Config Management service or even use other GitOps tools supporting OCI images like [FluxCD](https://fluxcd.io/flux/cheatsheets/oci-artifacts/)._

 ## Create a Gatekeeper policy